nandakum4r/emotion-detection/README.md

 3. **Download GloVe Embeddings:**
    - Visit [https://nlp.stanford.edu/projects/glove/](https://nlp.stanford.edu/projects/glove/)
-   - Download the desired GloVe embedding file (e.g., `glove.6B.zip`)
+   - Download the  GloVe embedding file (e.g., `glove.6B.zip`)
-   - Unzip the file and place the `.txt` embedding files inside the `embeddings/` folder in this project.
+   - Unzip the file and place the 300D `.txt` embedding files inside the `embeddings/` folder in this project.

    - **OR you could run the ./glove.sh script to do this automatically**